qut-dmrc/encrypt_all_the_things/presentation.md

 ## We recommend

+Choose a VPN service which:

-* should claim not to store activity records
+* claims not to store activity records (hard to verify)
-* should use OpenVPN
+* uses OpenVPN
-* should have servers in safe jurisdictions
+* has servers in safe jurisdictions
+* not insert advertising into your browsing stream

-* if it's too cheap you might pay otherwise
+Remember that if it's too cheap you might be paying in other ways.

-NordVPN and Private Internet Access have a long term high reputation
+[NordVPN](https://nordvpn.com/) and [Private Internet Access](https://www.privateinternetaccess.com/) both have a long term high reputation

 ----